drivet/website-11ty/src/drafts/wheel-of-time.md

 ---
-date: 2023-09-17T14:14:59-04:00
+date: 2024-02-27T21:09:19-05:00
-title: "Some People Need to Calm Down About the Wheel of Time Show"
+title: "People Need to Calm Down About *The Wheel of Time* Show"
-blurb: "Adaptations are hard work, and the Wheel of Time is harder than most"
+blurb: "Adaptations are hard work, and *The Wheel of Time* is harder than most"
 mp-syndicate-to:
 - mastodon
 tags: